Back in time

 As I post, it’s still St. George’s Day: just.
 According to Wikipedia, St George rose to the position of the primary patron saint of England during the English Reformation.
 I didn’t see many references to St. George today, but I think most people across the country were thinking about the dragon rather than the Pope’s control of the Church in England.

-If, however, you live in Shropshire – or you are a radio historian of some kind – you’ll know of today as the 32nd anniversary of the launch of BBC Radio Shropshire.
+If, however, you live in Shropshire – or you are a radio historian of some kind – you’ll know today as the 32nd anniversary of the launch of BBC Radio Shropshire.

-Also this week, one of those aforementioned radio historians, David Lloyd, wrote about the change in regulation now that BBC Local Radio is overseen by Ofcom.
+Also, this week, one of those aforementioned radio historians, David Lloyd, wrote about the change in regulation now that BBC Local Radio is overseen by Ofcom.
 Today, I’m not sure BBC Local Radio has quite the same character that those test transmissions imply, but it remains a distinctive service.
 The regulation should ensure that the unique voice continues and not become “a BBC local service which is largely networked.”2

 I think BBC Local Radio is nicely summed-up in the words towards the end of my test transmission recordings,